 Teaching is differentiated by task, outcome and ability.
 Error analysis is carried out in areas such as phonics and maths.
-Use is made of First Steps-Map of Developments where key indicators in both oral language and writing are used; Drumcondra Oral Language Profiles, PDST Place Value Trajectory and of pre/post initiative assessment to ascertain children’s progress and to inform planning going forward.
-Teachers follow the progress of “Tracker Children” in each class in our three SSE subjects.
+Use is made of First Steps-Map of Developments where key indicators in both oral language and writing are used, PDST Place Value Trajectory and of pre/post initiative assessment to ascertain children’s progress and to inform planning going forward.
+Teachers follow the progress of ‘Tracker Children’ in each class across a range of subjects.
 Regular feedback is given to parents and their input on various initiatives is sought and forms part of our reviews.

-Learning of pupils with Special Education Needs: A team of seven full- time teachers in collaboration with the principal plan to meet the needs of our SEN pupils.
+Learning of pupils with Special Education Needs: A team of eight full- time teachers in collaboration with the principal plan to meet the needs of our SEN pupils.
 As stated above, early contact is made with the prospective parents whose children may have special needs.
 Advice and support is provided and where necessary, referrals are made.
 A staged approach is employed which is backed up by a range of wrap around school supports funded from SCP and CDYSB monies.
 All pupils accessing SEN supports, in addition to sitting standardised tests are also tested using a range of diagnostic tests.
-IEPs are drawn up for those with low incident diagnoses and are reviewed three times a year.
+IEPs are drawn up for those with low incident diagnoses and are reviewed regularly.
 Parents are involved in the setting of targets and where and when possible given set actions to carry out.
 Many of our SEN pupils have made significant improvements.
 This is as a result of targeted teaching by this group of highly committed teachers.

-Literacy and Numeracy Achievements: Our school has brought about significant improvements in the areas of literacy and numeracy over the last few years.
+Literacy and Numeracy Achievements: Our school has brought about significant improvements in the areas of literacy and numeracy over the past number of years.
 We have devised, implemented and reviewed plans on an annual basis.
-We have also devised, implemented and reviewed School Improvement Plans (SIP) for Scienc, Gaeilge, P.E. and Digital Learning in more recent years.
+We have also devised, implemented and reviewed School Improvement Plans (SIP) for Science, Gaeilge, P.E. and Digital Learning in more recent years.